 In 2003 doctors from the Mayo Clinic reported that RFA may provide an effective treatment alternative to surgery in patients with renal cell cancer who were not eligible for surgery.
 This small trial involved 32 patients with a total of 51 renal tumors.
 Following RFA 98% of cancers were completely destroyed.
 Overall, treatment was very well tolerated.

-Other studies support the role of RFA as a treatment for kidney cancer.
+Studies Support RFA as a treatment for kidney cancer.

 Doctors reported the outcomes of 124 patients with small kidney growths (median tumor size 2.8 cm) treated with RFA to treat the primary lesion.